Steph-OC/plugin-itineraires/README.md

 = 1.0 =
 * Initial release of My Trail Map plugin.

+== Uninstalling the Plugin ==

+To completely uninstall the My Trail Map plugin and remove all its data:

+1. **Deactivate the Plugin**: Go to the WordPress admin dashboard, navigate to 'Plugins', and deactivate the My Trail Map plugin.
+2. **Delete the Plugin**: After deactivation, click 'Delete' to remove the plugin from your site.
+3. **Remove Remaining Files Manually**: If the plugin folder still exists in the `wp-content/plugins` directory, use an FTP client or your hosting file manager to manually delete the `my-trail-map` folder.

 == License ==

 This plugin is licensed under the GPLv2 or later.
 For more information, see [License URI](https://www.gnu.org/licenses/gpl-2.0.html).